LMaiorano/StravaWeather/Documentation/Development Plan.md

 Different modules will be created:
-* A module to obtain data from Strava
+* A module to obtain and filter data from Strava
-* A module to obtain weather data
+* A module to obtain and filter weather data
+* A module to analyse the data obtained from Strava and the weather website
 * A module to generate heat maps
-* A module to filter for days with certain weather types
+* A controller module

 **Requirements**